K3NW48/encryptdecrypt/README.md

 # encrypt and decrypt a file with pgp

-lets you select a file to encrypt or decrypt through gpg
+select a file to encrypt/decrypt through gpg